-The quiet man of Britpop with the broiling punk rock depths, Graham Coxon turns 44 today, the perfect excuse to raise a glass of Tizer to his greatest achievements and demand, along with a furious nation, to know when we’ll finally hear those fateful words, “arise, Sir Coxo”?
+The quiet man of Britpop with the broiling punk rock depths, Graham Coxon is one of the icons of British popular music.
+We can't think of the perfect excuse to raise a glass of Tizer to his greatest achievements, but who needs one anyway?
+What's more important is that we demand, along with a furious nation, to know when we’ll finally hear those fateful words, “arise, Sir Coxo”?
 I mean, what did Sebastian fucking Coe ever contribute to ‘Beetlebum’, Eh?

 On ‘13’, the brilliantly contrary bugger whacked out one of Blur’s most charming all-out pop songs and in turn invented the Russian meerkat of the 90s that was Milky, the lovable liddle milk carton setting out in search of Graham in the video.
 Making Graham the first indie rock star to have his own claymation sidekick.